ministryofjustice/security-guidance/docs/protecting-social-media-accounts.md

 In the same way that you should be careful with any links or attachments sent to you using email, you should also be suspicious of links or attachments sent to you though social media.
 This applies to both general postings and messages sent directly to you \('Direct Messages'\).

-For more information, read [this article](https://intranet.justice.gov.uk/news/dont-be-caught-out-by-fraudsters/) on the MOJ Intranet.
+For more information, read [this article](https://intranet.justice.gov.uk/news/dont-be-caught-out-by-fraudsters/) on the MoJ Intranet.

 ## What to do if your account is bombarded